Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 Does the company periodically audit civil law contracts and update their content in accordance with applicable regulations?

-If the answer to any of the questions is “no”, it is worth considering an audit and correction of the rules of cooperation.
+If the answer to any of these questions is “no”, it is worth considering an audit and correction of the rules of cooperation.

 Ask about a contract audit